m-elhamlaoui/AstroLearn/README.md

-## Topic:  Collaborative Space Exploration Hub
+g## Topic:  Collaborative Space Exploration Hub

 ### **Project Overview**
 This project is a user-driven platform where space enthusiasts can engage with space exploration content by posting articles, accessing space-related courses, staying updated with upcoming missions, and interacting with an AI chatbot.
 Advanced recommendation algorithms and AI-based content moderation ensure high-quality and reliable content.